cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 ```
 Create a `build.rs` file at the root of your crate.
 A build.rs script is a Rust program that Cargo executes before compiling your main project.
 Its purpose is to perform tasks like generating source code, linking to non-Rust libraries, or setting environment variables that influence the build process.

 In this case, we will be putting the command to compile and build the `.proto` file in build.rs.
-We will use Tonic's tonic_protobuf_build crate to generate code from the `.proto` file.
+We will use gRPC's tonic_protobuf_build crate to generate code from the `.proto` file.
 ```rust
 fn main() {
     let proto = "src/routeguide/routeguide.proto";